openbmc/openbmc/poky/documentation/sdk-manual/intro.rst

 All SDKs consist of the following:

--  *Cross-Development Toolchain*: This toolchain contains a compiler, debugger, and various miscellaneous tools.
+-  *Cross-Development Toolchain*: This toolchain contains a compiler, debugger, and various associated tools.

--  *Libraries, Headers, and Symbols*: The libraries, headers, and symbols are specific to the image (i.e. they match the image).
+-  *Libraries, Headers, and Symbols*: The libraries, headers, and symbols are specific to the image (i.e. they match the image against which the SDK was built).

--  *Environment Setup Script*: This ``*.sh`` file, once run, sets up the cross-development environment by defining variables and preparing for SDK use.
+-  *Environment Setup Script*: This ``*.sh`` file, once sourced, sets up the cross-development environment by defining variables and preparing for SDK use.